I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/bthddi/ns-bthddi-_brb_l2ca_open_enhanced_channel.md

 </td>
 </tr>
 </table>

 `ChannelHandle`

 `ConfigIn`

 The substructure that contains parameter settings to validate incoming
      <b>BRB_L2CA_OPEN_ENHANCED_CHANNEL_RESPONSE</b> BRBs that are sent from a remote device.

 `ConfigOut`

-            The substructure that contains parameter settings for a <b>BRB_L2CA_OPEN_ENHANCED_CHANNEL</b> BRB sent to a remote device.
+The substructure that contains parameter settings for a <b>BRB_L2CA_OPEN_ENHANCED_CHANNEL</b> BRB sent to a remote
+     device.

 `Hdr`

 A
      <a href="..\bthddi\ns-bthddi-_brb_header.md">BRB_HEADER</a> structure that contains information
      about the current BRB.

 `IncomingQueueDepth`

 Specifies the incoming queue length in message transfer units (MTUs).

 `InResults`

-            A CHANNEL_CONFIG_RESULTS_ENHANCED structure that contains configuration parameters negotiated for the inbound request.
+A CHANNEL_CONFIG_RESULTS_ENHANCED structure that contains configuration parameters negotiated for the inbound
+     request.

 `OutResults`

 A
      <a href="..\bthddi\ns-bthddi-_channel_config_results_enhanced.md">CHANNEL_CONFIG_RESULTS_ENHANCED</a> structure that
      contains configuration parameters negotiated for the outbound request.

 `ReferenceObject`

 A pointer to an object to pass to
      <a href="..\wdm\nf-wdm-obreferenceobject.md">ObReferenceObject</a> and
      <a href="..\wdm\nf-wdm-obdereferenceobject.md">ObDereferenceObject</a> for which to
      maintain a reference count of.

 `Reserved`

 Reserved member.
 Do not use.

 ## Remarks
 Profile drivers can use CM_BASIC | CM_RETRANSMISSION_AND_FLOW, or CM_BASIC | CM_STREAMING modes for the <b>Flags</b> member.
 This indicates to open an enhanced retransmission mode, or streaming mode channel if possible, and if not fall back to basic mode channel.
-A value of CM_RETRANSMISSION_AND_FLOW | CM_STREAMING is not supported.</p>
+A value of CM_RETRANSMISSION_AND_FLOW | CM_STREAMING is not supported.

 ## Requirements
 | &nbsp; | &nbsp; |